Rwanda's Access to Information Act: Significance of the Rwanda access to information act

 The Rwandan ACI is said to help promote transparency and more budgetary accountability within the country.
 The right to access of information is associated with democratic values within the country.
 Furthermore, the Law is expected to help journalists keep the public better informed, citizens gain more knowledge on their rights and students to conduct better research.
+While the law was seen as a positive step toward bettering access to information in the country, it has been criticized for its vague legal language as well as the law not being enforced effectively to protect information access.
+Article 19 and the UN backed Rwandan group The Legal Aid Forum have pushed to correct and extend the law to address these issues.
+According to the think tank Freedom House, Rwanda's Freedom of the Net ranking has been downgraded from partly free to not free in 2026.